Chile Relleno BurritoJump to Recipe

 One specific fast-food company is especially good at this when it comes to Tex-Mex stuff.
 They put tacos inside of tacos and all kinds of weird stuff.

-But they’ve never done this.
+But they’ve never done a full chile relleno burrito.
 I’ve been on a big burrito kick lately and I thought it just might work out to line a tortilla with a roasted pepper and then stuff it and roll it up.
 Kind of like a chile relleno, but in burrito form.

 Of course, it worked like a freakin’ charm.
 I used some scrambled eggs and potatoes to make mine more of a breakfast chile relleno burrito but you could stuff it with anything really once you get the method down.